 Under the legislation of the Kyrgyz Republic, local resident may take loans and credits in any currency, as well as buy and sell foreign currency without restriction or unreasonable delay at authorized banks or currency exchange offices.
+Residents (individuals and legal entities) who received external loans (credits) must report to the statistics authorities and the National Bank to keep track of the private sector external debt.
 When receiving loans or opening accounts and deposits outside the Kyrgyz Republic, residents of the Kyrgyz Republic are required to register them with the National Bank and, upon request, provide information on these accounts and deposits, declarations, other documents and information related to transactions in foreign currency.